hashicorp/terraform-website/content/source/docs/glossary.html.md

 -> Terraform Cloud

 Part of a [run][].
 After gathering the [plan file][] for a run, Terraform Cloud uses plan data to estimate costs for each resource found in the [plan][].
 Previous and proposed resources are given estimated costs, providing an estimated delta cost between the two.
-The results can be used in [sentinel policies][].
+The results can be used in [Sentinel policies][].

 - [Terraform Cloud docs: Run States and Stages](/docs/cloud/run/states.html)